Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 I've always been a firm believer in that, when choosing a career, you should choose one that serves a need.
 A career that serves a need never goes out of style and offers job security even in the toughest of times.
 It would be hard to argue that the need for heating and air conditioning will ever go away.
-I've been involved in the trades for 15 years and know by experience that you can take away many luxuries from people but when the A/C goes down or the heat is out, people want it back NOW!
-Of course with the ever rising cost of energy and concerns about efficiency, people nowadays are also searching for more efficient ways of heating and cooling their home.
-The demand for heating, ventilation and air conditioning (HVAC) professionals is definitely on the rise.
+I've been involved in the trades for 22 years and know by experience that you can take away many luxuries from people but when the A/C goes down or the heat is out, people want it back NOW!
+Of course with the ever rising cost of energy and concerns about efficiency, people nowadays are also searching for more efficient ways of heating and cooling their home so the demand for heating, ventilation and air conditioning (HVAC) professionals is definitely on the rise.

 HVAC - Commercial and Residential

 These days breaking into the commercial business usually involves some level of higher education, years of experience or an apprenticeship program.
 The residential part of the industry on the other hand, is relatively easier to enter.
 Whether it be through an apprenticeship program or starting on the bottom rung of the ladder and earning your way through the ranks, residential is the least involved of the two.
 That said, all areas of HVAC require a fair amount of smarts to be successful and obtaining an EPA license to handle refrigerant is nearly a must.
-(NOTE : The service side of the industry typically provides a more steady workflow while the installation side can be very dependant on the amount of new construction taking place at that time.)

-What Does HVAC Involve?
+What Does a Career in HVAC Involve?

-HVAC(R), as it's commonly known today, stands for Heating, Ventilation, Air Conditioning, and Refrigeration.
+HVAC(R), as it's commonly known today, stands for heating, ventilation, air conditioning, and refrigeration.
 If you take a second to think about this, that covers a lot of ground.
 At first, furnaces, air conditioners, boilers, heat pumps and things of that nature spring to mind.
 However, beyond that, many HVAC technicians spend their days servicing and installing walk-in coolers, hazardous gas and material ventilators, massive cooling towers, humidification (or de-) units, air filtration systems... and the list goes on.

 A seasoned HVAC technician/installer is truly a "jack of all trades" and will have a good understanding of other areas such as electrical, plumbing, and framing as well.
-They will know how to use literally hundreds of tools ranging from your everyday screwdriver to a refrigeration recovery unit and everything in between.
-Mathematics, reading blueprints, schematics and charts are all a part of the daily routine and learning building codes, OSHA regulations and how to use safety equipment will certainly extend your lifespan as an HVAC professional.
-(It might extend the lifespan of those around you too and they'll appreciate that.)
+They will know how to use literally hundreds of tools required for the HVAC trade ranging from your everyday screwdriver to a refrigeration recovery unit and everything in between.
+There are even some cool HVAC gadgets and universal parts to add to the list to help make repairs easier.

 What Income Can You Expect From an HVAC Career?